bobsanjo/PRIV/production_operation.md

 We will provide information as to what resources the server will use and how best to set it up to use it efficiently.

-*   **Sensible default deployment configurations:** to make sure that common mistakes are avoided.
+*   **Sensible default deployment configurations:** to ensure that common mistakes are avoided.
 *   **Ongoing benchmarking:** to prevent performance regressions.
 *   **Cost prediction:** to estimate the Cloud costs required to run certain workloads.